-Additionally links will be sought with settings that have specialist SEND facilities, for example for specialist teaching sessions and student placement experiences.
-Worcester Snoezelen and the Royal Mencap Society have expressed an interest in being actively involved in the development of the course and interaction with students; and a range of special schools and other settings (for example Fort Royal, Regency High, Top Barn), who already work in partnership with UW to offer work-based placements and other learning experiences, have indicated they will support sessions and placements for students studying the BA (Hons) Special Educational Needs, Disabilities and Inclusion.
+Additionally, links will be sought with settings that have specialist SEND facilities, for example for specialist teaching sessions and student placement experiences.
+Worcestershire Children's First: Multi-Sensory Impairment Team and SENDIASS have been actively involved in the development of the course and interaction with students; and a range of special schools and other settings (for example Fort Royal, Nineveh Ridge, WMYDMYB), offer work-based placements and other learning experiences, and have supported sessions and placements for students studying the BA (Hons) Special Educational Needs, Disabilities, and Inclusion.

 Please note: This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if s/he takes full advantage of the learning opportunities that are provided.
-More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each module can be found in associated course documentation e.g. course handbooks, module outlines and module specifications.
+More detailed information on the learning outcomes, content, and teaching, learning and assessment methods of each module can be found in associated course documentation e.g., course handbooks, module outlines and module specifications.